RubixML/ML/README.md

 ---
 ### Estimators
 Estimators are the core of the Rubix library and consist of various [Classifiers](#classifiers), [Regressors](#regressors), [Clusterers](#clusterers), and [Anomaly Detectors](#anomaly-detectors) that make *predictions* based on the data they have been trained with.
+Estimators can be supervised or unsupervised depending on the task and can employ methods on top of the basic Estimator API by implementing a number of interfaces such as [Online](#online), [Probabilistic](#probabilistic), and [Persistable](#persistable).
+They can even be wrapped by a Meta-Estimator to provide additional functionality such as data [preprocessing](#pipeline) and [hyperparameter optimization](#grid-search).

+Estimators make predictions based on how they have been trained.
+In order to make a prediction you must first train it.

 To train an Estimator pass it a training Dataset object:
 ```php
 public train(Dataset $training) : void
 ```

-To make predictions, pass it another dataset:
+To make predictions, pass it a new dataset:
 ```php
 public predict(Dataset $dataset) : array
 ```

-The return array of a prediction is 0 indexed containing the predicted values indexed in the same order.
+The return value of `predict()` is an array in the order in which the samples were fed in.

 ##### Example:
 ```php